Have you ever wanted to give yourself a really cool eye color? Perhaps it was to go with your Halloween costume or something similar.

 Select an appropriately sized brush for your image.
 Since we set the color range to blues, I don’t have to be too precise.
 It won’t affect her skin, lashes, or the white part of her eye since they aren’t blue.

-Have Fun with Changing Eye Color in Photoshop!
+Have Fun with Changing Eye Colors in Photoshop!

 What do you think of her violet eyes?
 I think they’re gorgeous!
 I can also open up the hue/saturation panel again and adjust the sliders in a different direction to give her these lovely green eyes.